Foolish Heart (TV series)

-Foolish Heart was a Canadian television series, which aired on CBC Television in 1999.
+Foolish Heart is a Canadian television series which aired on CBC Television in 1999.
 The series, a short run dramatic anthology, was produced and written by Ken Finkleman following his earlier series The Newsroom and More Tears.

-Although the episodes were linked by character interactions, each of the series' six episodes focused on a different character's family or romantic relationship problems.
-Finkleman also starred in the series as George Findlay, the same character he had played in The Newsroom and More Tears.
+Although the episodes are linked by character interactions, each of the series' six episodes focus on a different character's family or romantic relationship problems.
+Finkleman also stars in the series as George Findlay, the same character he plays in The Newsroom and More Tears.

 The series won Finkleman a 1999 Gemini Award for Best Direction in a Dramatic Series.

-The cast also included Arsinée Khanjian, Sarah Strange, Tom McCamus, Nancy Beatty, Patricia O'Callaghan and Chris Benson.
+The cast also includes Arsinée Khanjian, Sarah Strange, Tom McCamus, Nancy Beatty, Patricia O'Callaghan and Chris Benson.

 Finkleman's next project for the CBC was the series Foreign Objects.